PrincetonUniversity/PsyNeuLink/docs/source/QuickReference.rst

      + `ProcessingMechanism`
          Aggregates the inputs it receives from its afferent Projections, transforms them in some way, and provides the result as output to its efferent Projections.
+Subtypes implement various types of opearations, such as intergration and comparison.

      + `ModulatoryMechanism`
          Uses the input it receives from other Mechanisms to modify the parameters of one or more other PsyNeuLink Components.
-There are three primary types:
+There are two primary types:

          + `ControlMechanism`
              Modifies the parameters, inputs and/or outputs of other Mechanisms.

-         + `GatingMechanism`
-             Modifies the inputs and/or outputs of other Mechanisms.
+Subtypes are specialized for operations such as optimization (e.g., `OptimizationControlMechanism`) or gating (`GatingMechanism`).

          + `LearningMechanism`
              Modifies the matrix of a `MappingProjection`.
+Subtypes are specialized for autoassociative (e.g., Hebbian) learning, and various supervised learning algorithms (e.g., reinforcement and backprogation).

 * `Projections <Projection>`
    A Projection takes the output of a Mechanism, and transforms it as necessary to provide it